woset-workshop/woset-workshop.github.io/WOSET2020-schedule.md

 Each time will be a Q&A with the presenting author via the workshop Zoom call.
 For the short papers, discussion will be chat in the WOSET Slack Workspace.
+[Please register through ICCAD (for free!)](https://iccad.com/registration-rates) to participate in the Zoom or Slack discussions.

 # Session 1